FREQUENTLY ASKED QUESTIONS

 Complete and submit the application as soon as you are inspired to enter our program.
 We will immediately begin giving you support in the form of guidance, mentoring, and sharing program resources with you.

-This program prepares you to teach yoga, not a style or system, but yoga.
+This training prepares you to teach yoga, not a style or system, but yoga.
 Our graduates are now teaching everything from Ashtanga to Gentle Yoga, Anusara to Pre-Natal, Power Vinyasa to Acro, Yoga Therapy to Relax Deeply.
 Approximately half of our graduates describe their classes as “vinyasa flow, ” many others as "restorative" or "yin," and most some combination or blend of various approaches to practice.

 This is an eclectic program that draws upon and integrates the best elements several different yoga styles and lineages.
 Rather than training you to duplicate a specific system or style, we offer you an environment and resources to develop a solid foundation in the art and science of teaching yoga in a way that is designed for the student(s) in front of you in a class.
 We focus on learning to understand what is happening with the real students in front of you so that you can give them appropriate guidance.
 In doing so, we draw from multiple styles, including Ashtanga Vinyasa, Iyengar, Anusara, Yoga Therapy, Tantra and various innovative flow styles as well as yoga philosophy, traditional concepts of yoga energetics, and functional anatomy, bio-mechanics, and kinesiology.